shreyaseebais/LearningJavascript/README.md

     greet();
 ```
-1. Global Execution Context:
+* Global Execution Context:
-    a. greet is defined.
+    * greet is defined.
-2. Function Execution Context for greet:
+* Function Execution Context for greet:
-    a. name is stored in memory.
+    * name is stored in memory.
-    b. console.log() executes.
+    * console.log() executes.